Performance Test with eMQTT-Bench

 ./emqtt_bench

-The eMQTT-Bench is written in Erlang and requires Erlang/OTP 22.3 and above version to build it.
+The eMQTT-Bench is written in Erlang and requires Erlang/OTP 22.3 or above to build it.
 The installation process of Erlang/OTP is skipped.
 For details, please refer to the online installation tutorials.

 After the Erlang environment is installed, download the latest code of emqtt-bench and compile it: